clarkmcc/go-hubspot/generated/blog_posts/docs/BlogPost.md

 SetTranslatedFromId sets TranslatedFromId field to given value.

+### GetTranslations

+`func (o *BlogPost) GetTranslations() map[string]ContentLanguageVariation`

+GetTranslations returns the Translations field if non-nil, zero value otherwise.

+### GetTranslationsOk

+`func (o *BlogPost) GetTranslationsOk() (*map[string]ContentLanguageVariation, bool)`

+GetTranslationsOk returns a tuple with the Translations field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTranslations

+`func (o *BlogPost) SetTranslations(v map[string]ContentLanguageVariation)`

+SetTranslations sets Translations field to given value.

+### GetDynamicPageDataSourceType

+`func (o *BlogPost) GetDynamicPageDataSourceType() int32`

+GetDynamicPageDataSourceType returns the DynamicPageDataSourceType field if non-nil, zero value otherwise.

+### GetDynamicPageDataSourceTypeOk

+`func (o *BlogPost) GetDynamicPageDataSourceTypeOk() (*int32, bool)`

+GetDynamicPageDataSourceTypeOk returns a tuple with the DynamicPageDataSourceType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDynamicPageDataSourceType

+`func (o *BlogPost) SetDynamicPageDataSourceType(v int32)`

+SetDynamicPageDataSourceType sets DynamicPageDataSourceType field to given value.

-### GetDynamicPageHubDbTableId
+### GetDynamicPageDataSourceId

-`func (o *BlogPost) GetDynamicPageHubDbTableId() string`
+`func (o *BlogPost) GetDynamicPageDataSourceId() string`

-GetDynamicPageHubDbTableId returns the DynamicPageHubDbTableId field if non-nil, zero value otherwise.
+GetDynamicPageDataSourceId returns the DynamicPageDataSourceId field if non-nil, zero value otherwise.

-### GetDynamicPageHubDbTableIdOk
+### GetDynamicPageDataSourceIdOk

-`func (o *BlogPost) GetDynamicPageHubDbTableIdOk() (*string, bool)`
+`func (o *BlogPost) GetDynamicPageDataSourceIdOk() (*string, bool)`

-GetDynamicPageHubDbTableIdOk returns a tuple with the DynamicPageHubDbTableId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetDynamicPageDataSourceIdOk returns a tuple with the DynamicPageDataSourceId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDynamicPageHubDbTableId
+### SetDynamicPageDataSourceId

-`func (o *BlogPost) SetDynamicPageHubDbTableId(v string)`
+`func (o *BlogPost) SetDynamicPageDataSourceId(v string)`

-SetDynamicPageHubDbTableId sets DynamicPageHubDbTableId field to given value.
+SetDynamicPageDataSourceId sets DynamicPageDataSourceId field to given value.

 ### GetBlogAuthorId